The Quantum Zeno Effect Immunizes the Avian Compass Against the Deleterious Effects of Exchange and Dipolar Interactions: Introduction

-Radical-ion pairs are formed by a charge transfer following a photoexcitation of a donor-acceptor dyad, leading to two molecular ions and two unpaired electrons.
+In Fig. \ref{rmodel} we depict a generic model for radical-ion-pair reactions, which form a magnetic sensor since the reaction product yields depend on the external magnetic field.
+Radical-ion pairs are formed by a charge transfer process following a photoexcitation of a donor-acceptor dyad, leading to two molecular ions and two unpaired electrons.
 The latter can either be in the spin singlet or in the spin triplet state.
 Magnetic interactions with the external magnetic field and hyperfine interactions with the molecule's magnetic nuclei bring about a coherent singlet-triplet oscillation.
 At some random instant in time the reaction is terminated, since the radical-ion-pair undergoes charge recombination, leading to the reaction products.
-Spin conservation enforces spin selectivity of the recombination process, i.e. singlet (triplet) radical-ion pairs recombine to singlet (triplet) neutral products.
+Angular momentum conservation enforces spin selectivity of the recombination process, i.e. singlet (triplet) radical-ion pairs recombine to singlet (triplet) neutral products.
 Moreover, anisotropic hyperfine interactions within the molecule render the reaction yields dependent on the inclination of the external magnetic field with respect to a molecule-fixed coordinate frame.
-The avian magnetoreception mechanism exactly rests on both aforementioned aspects, i.e. the reaction yield's magnetic and angular sensitivity.

 Interestingly, intra-molecule magnetic interactions are more complicated.
 Both spin-exchange and long-range dipolar interactions affect reaction dynamics, to an extent dependent on the particular molecular structure.
 In this respect, it has been recently shown \cite{efimova} that the presence of exchange and/or dipolar interactions significantly suppresses the magnetic and angular sensitivity of the reaction yields, thus severely degrading the mechanism's functionality.
 Along the same lines, it was concluded \cite{efimova} that only when the molecular parameters determining $J$ and $D$, the exchange and dipolar couplings, are fine-tuned so that the effects of these two interactions cancel each other, is the magnetic and angular sensitivity of the reaction restored.
-Although a remarkable result, it is hard to imagine that Nature has conjured up such a fortuitous cancellation for a functionally important biological sensor.
-Even more so since $J$ and $D$ depend exponentially on molecule-specific parameters, like the donor-acceptor distance.
+Although it is conceivable that Nature has conjured up such a fortuitous cancellation for a functionally important biological sensor, the fact that $J$ and $D$ depend sensitively on molecule-specific parameters, like the donor-acceptor distance $r$ (for example $J$ has an exponential dependence on $r$) makes this possibility questionable.